banner

 Enter cfdisk in the terminal to enter cfdisk disk management.

-The Partition size: prompt appears, allowing you to set the partition size.
+This will show Partition size: allowing you to set the partition size.

 image

-Here, I set it to 1G for Docker; just enter 1G and press Enter.
+I will set 1G for Docker; just type 1G and press Enter.

-You will see /dev/sda3 added, and the rest can be used as an external overlay or as a NAS using Samba.
+You will see an additional /dev/sda3; the remaining space can be used for external overlay or for using samba as NAS.

-The default here is the maximum storage space, you can choose according to your needs.
-I will choose the largest one here and press Enter.
+Here, the default is the maximum storage space; you can choose according to your needs, I will select the largest and press Enter.

-Let us choose whether it is a primary partition or an extended partition.
-The default is [ primary].
+Let’s choose between a primary partition or an extended partition; the default here is [ primary].

-Then press the right arrow key to select [ Write ] to save.
+Then use the keyboard to move right and select [ Write ] to save.

-Then it will ask if you are sure you want to write the partition table to disk.
+Then it will ask you to confirm the modification.

 Are you sure you want to write the partition table to disk? _

-Press the left arrow key to select [ Quit ] to exit cfdisk.
+Use the keyboard to move left to [ Quit ] to exit cfdisk.

 root@CatWrt:~# cfdisk